Parliament passed a bill on Thursday to include “Betta-Kuruba” along with “Kadu Kuruba” in the list of Scheduled Tribes in Karnataka.

 Responding to the issues raised by Opposition members, Munda alleged that the Congress has not done anything for the welfare of the tribal community and is now shedding crocodile tears.

-Munda said the Narendra Modi government is trying to give justice to all sections of society.
+Munda said the Narendra Modi government is trying to give justice to all sections of the society.

 Once the bill is approved by Parliament and the rules are framed, the members of the Betta-Kuruba community will be entitled to all the benefits provided to the Scheduled Tribes, especially reservation in educational institutions and government jobs.